- Hem

 Produktbeskrivning

-This book seeks to explain the importance of Wales in the Wars of the Roses which, the author argues, has never been given the prominence it deserves.
-From the landing of Richard Duke of York at Denbigh in September 1450 to the death of his youngest son and namesake, Richard III at Bosworth in 1485 Wales and its resources were central to the conflict.
+The importance of Wales in the Wars of the Roses has never been given the prominence it deserves.
+From the landing of Richard Duke of York at Denbigh in September 1450 to the death of his youngest son and namesake, Richard III, at Bosworth in 1485, Wales and its resources were central to the conflict.

 Format | Inbunden |